WSU-cshimizu/ceg4110-group-project-chimera/deliverables/Requirement and Design Specficiaton/reqs.md

 ### 2.1 User Access to Sighting Reports

-&emsp;**2.1.1** The system must allow users to browse through reports submitted by others without needing to submit a remport themselves.
+&emsp;**2.1.1** The system must allow users to browse through reports submitted by others without needing to submit a report themselves.
 &emsp;**2.1.2** Users must be able to search for specific reports based on keywords (such as the entity name, location, or date of the sighting).

 &emsp;**2.1.3** Users must be able to filter report based on criteria such as: